drwalton/bpbrt4/README.md

 Inputs such as images should also make use of the PBRT image texture node `PBRTV4 Textures->Image`.

+For Image textures, set the mode to either spectrum (represents a colour value) or float (e.g. a displacement map) as appropriate.

 Textures used as normal maps must have the is Normal property set.

 Example minimal setup using the diffuse shader: